Zth (libzth)

 • ZTH_CONFIG_DO_PERF_EVENT

-When set to 1, perf VCD file generation is enabeled.
+When set to 1, perf VCD file generation is enabled.
 Disabled by default.

 • ZTH_CONFIG_DO_PERF_SYSCALL